Major Seminary, Ghent: 1623–1925

 In 1623 Bishop Anthonius Triest acquired a new property on Biezekapelstraat, next to Ghent Cathedral, to house the seminary.
 This building was heavily renovated and extended in the 18th century, with much of the work commissioned from the architect-contractor David 't Kindt (1699-1770) by Bishop Maximiliaan Van der Noot.
 With a hiatus between 1797 and 1830, it was in use until 1925.
 During the French occupation it was in use as a barracks.
 It has been recognised as built heritage since 2009 and a protected monument since 2013.
 For much of the 20th century the buildings housed a school.
 They are now a diocesan activity centre, housing libraries and archives.

 1925–2002

-In 1925 the seminary was relocated to a purpose-built neo-traditionalist complex on the Reep.
+In 1925, the seminary was relocated to a purpose-built neo-traditionalist complex in the Reep.
 This complex was recognised as built heritage in 2009.
 Vlerick Business School acquired the use of the buildings in 2002.